Skip to content

 Short answers, pulled from the story.

-When was the Smithsonian American Art Museum established?
+When did the Smithsonian American Art Museum open in the Patent Office Building?

-Where is the Smithsonian American Art Museum located?
+How much did the Smithsonian American Art Museum renovation cost?

-What does the Smithsonian American Art Museum collect?
+What kind of art does the Smithsonian American Art Museum collect?